 - Aged care advocate laments government failure to act immediately on RC recommendations March 1, 2021, PM with Linda Mottram, ABC

 The Aged Care Reform Now movement has been formed to put pressure on the government to ACT on the recommendations.
-In this interview, Dr. Sarah Russell claims there are many recommendations that the government does not need to “digest”.
+This interview advocates that there are many recommendations that the government does not need to “digest”.
 They could simply act on them.
 Now.

 - New ‘people-powered’ movement unveiled.
 March 01, 2021.
 Aged Care Guide.

 - Royal Commission finds “unacceptably high levels of substandard care” March 2, 2021, Overnight with Michael McLaren, 2GB Radio

 The need for reform is explained– “there had been almost 20 inquiries into the aged care sector over the past two decades but, despite some fantastic recommendations, there had been little change.”

 - Royal Commission finds “unacceptably high levels of substandard care”.
 March 2, 2021.
 4BC News Talk

 - Decisions about aged care reform need to include older Australians.
 March 2, 2021, Sky News, Aged Care Reform Now’s Anna Willis says changes to the nation’s aged care system needs to take into consideration the feedback of older Australians and people directly involved with the system.

 - Aged care complaints are ‘buried’ instead of used to ‘reform the system’.
 March 2, 2021, Sky News AM Agenda, “Instead of using complaints as a way to reform our system and change our system, we bury them”.
 Ms Willis told Sky News the main issues that could be dealt with immediately were to do with staffing, governance and accountability.